EURO 2024

 8) Coman, Le Bleu

-Coman made his senior international debut in November 2015 in a friendly win against Germany, and - when fit - he has been a near-permanent fixture in Les Bleus' squads.
+Coman made his senior international debut in November 2015 in a friendly win against Germany, and now has 58 caps to his name.

 9) He loves his job